 - Squatting/Kneeling: Required when operating medical equipment and performing aspects of client care.

 - Twisting: Twisting at the waist is required when bathing clients and performing other procedures.

 - Hands: Required for grasping and fine manipulation for client care, including preparation and administration of injections.

 - Feet: No repetitive motion of the feet is generally required other than for normal walking and standing.
 The operation of foot control is required when using sink, hospital beds, and other specialized equipment.

 - Driving: Not required.
 Student nurses are responsible for their own transportation to and from school and affiliated clinical agencies.

 - Speaking: Must be able to clearly speak English to communicate, assess, and educate clients.
 Must also be able to communicate verbally with physicians and other professionals involved in client care.

-- Hearing: Must have hearing (aid permitted) in order to perform physical assessment, including listening with a stethoscope for bowel sounds, heart, and lung sounds.
-Must also be able to hear to detect subtle yet critical information regarding client condition including alarms, and to communicate with physicians and other professionals involved with client care both verbally and by telephone.
+- Hearing: Must have hearing (aid permitted) in order to perform a physical assessment, including listening with a stethoscope for bowel sounds, heart, and lung sounds.
+Must also be able to hear to detect subtle yet critical information regarding client's condition including alarms, and to communicate with physicians and other professionals involved with client care both verbally and by telephone.
 Must also be able to hear lecture presentations.

 - Sight: Must be able to read small print or markings on syringes and measuring devices to give safe care to clients.